Sparkletack was an accident.

 - …as is the show’s theme music.

-- It takes between 20 and 40 hours to research and record the average episode — but the honest answer is “it takes as long as it takes”.
+- It takes between 20 and 40 hours to research and record one of the “in-depth” episodes, and about 5 hours to create the Timecapsule shows — but the best answer is “it takes as long as it takes”.

 - Many of the photos on the Sparkletack site are home-made.
 The portrait of the SF burrito has even been featured on Wikipedia.
 What a proud moment! (burp)